makstyle119/super-set-of-C/README.md

 - `polymorphism` = where classes kinda interpreted as other classes
 - `abstraction` = ...finding
 - `instantiation` = creating an object from a class
+- `static`
+  = static method and variables are class only
+  = you have to define value of a static out of the class
 ## Style Guide
 - `//` this is a single line comment = use for single line comments
 - `/*